bluelibs/bluelibs/packages/nova/DOCUMENTATION.md

 ### Aliasing

-Sometimes you may find useful to fetch the same link but in different contexts, for example you want to get a Company with the last 3 invoices and with overdue invoices without much hassle:
+Sometimes you may find useful to fetch the same link but in different contexts, for example you want to get a Company with the last 3 invoices and with overdue invoices without much hassle (see the next section for more information on `query()` and the `$` field):

 ```typescript
 manyToOne(Invoices, Company, {